How to Train BERT with an Academic Budget: Problem Setup

 \section{Problem Setup}

 We investigate the task of pretraining a large language model under computational constraints.
-To simulate an academic computation budget, we limit the training time to 24 hours and the hardware to 8 low-range GPUs, specifically Nvidia Titan-V with 12GB memory each.
-When considering GB-hour as the currency, our setting is roughly equivalent to 3 days on a single 32GB Nvidia V100 GPU.
-Using the current prices of cloud services,\footnote{Information gathered from \url{https://cloud.google.com/compute/gpus-pricing} and \url{https://aws.amazon.com/ec2/instance-types/p3/} during April 2021.} we estimate the dollar-cost of each training run at around \$300 to \$400.
+To simulate an academic computation budget, we limit the training time to 24 hours and the hardware to a single low-end deep learning server.\footnote{Specifically, we experiment with 8 Nvidia Titan-V GPUs with 12GB memory each.
+In terms of GB-hour, our setting is roughly equivalent to 1 day with 4 RTX 3090 GPUs or 2.4 days on a single 40GB A100 GPU.} Using current cloud-compute prices, we estimate the dollar-cost of each training run at around \$50 to \$100.

-Under these constraints, our goal is to pretrain a model that can benefit \textit{classification} tasks, such as the ones in GLUE \cite{wang-etal-2018-glue}.
-Therefore, we follow the standard practice and focus on BERT-style transformer encoders trained on the masked language modeling objective \cite{devlin-etal-2019-bert}.
-We also retain the standard pretraining corpus of English Wikipedia and the Toronto BookCorpus \cite{zhu2015aligning}, containing 16GB of text, tokenized into subwords using BERT's uncased tokenizer.
+Under these constraints, our goal is to pretrain a model that can benefit \textit{classification} tasks, such as in GLUE \cite{wang-etal-2018-glue}.
+Therefore, we follow the standard practice and focus on BERT-style transformer encoders trained on the MLM objective \cite{devlin-etal-2019-bert}.
+We retain the standard pretraining corpus of English Wikipedia and the Toronto BookCorpus \cite{zhu2015aligning}, containing 16GB of text, tokenized into subwords using BERT's uncased tokenizer.